Just-likely intersections on Hilbert modular surfaces: Introduction

-Despite the proofs relying heavily on this moduli theory of special divisors, these problems can be naturally phrased in the setting of arbitrary subvarieties of a Shimura variety.
-Specifically, let $\cS$ denote a Shimura variety, and let $C,D\subset \cS$ be subschemes having complementary dimension.
-How does the set of points on $C$ isogenous to some point of $D$ distribute in $C$?
+Despite the proofs relying heavily on this moduli theory of special divisors, these problems can be naturally phrased in the setting of arbitrary subvarieties of a Shimura variety of Hodge type.
+Specifically, let $(G,X)$ denote a Shimura datum of Hodge type with reflex field $E$.
+Let $S/E$ denote the Shimura variety of Hodge type associated to $(G,X)$.
+We also work with a fixed Hodge embedding of $S$ into the moduli space of polarized abelian varieties.
+We assume the level structure $\mathsf{K} \subset G(\mathbb{A}^f)$ is neat, so that $S$ carries a universal abelian scheme.
+Let $\cS/\cO_E[1/N]$ denote the integral canonical model of $S$ as constructed by Kisin in \cite{Kisinintegral} where $N$ is a sufficiently large integer.
+We refer the interested reader to \emph{loc. cit.} for the definition of integral canonical models and for a precise description of $N$ in terms of $G$ and the level structure $\mathsf{K}$.
+Let $C,D\subset \cS$ be subschemes having complementary dimension.
+How does the set of points on $C$ isogenous\footnote{The universal abelian scheme on $\cS$ defines for us the notion of isogeny.} to some point of $D$ distribute in $C$?
 In a recent AIM workshop, the participants developed a framework that makes the following prediction.

-\begin{conjecture} Let $\cS$ denote a simple Shimura variety over $\F_q$, and suppose that $C,D\subset \F_q$ are generically ordinary subvarieties having complementary dimension.
+\begin{conjecture} Let $\cS$ be as above, and let $\cS_{\F_q}$ denote the fiber of $\cS$ at some prime $\mathfrak{p} \subset \cO_E[1/N]$.
+Suppose that $C,D\subset \cS_{\F_q}$ are generically ordinary subvarieties having complementary dimension.
 Then, the set of points in $C$ isogenous to some point of $D$ is Zariski-dense in $C$.
 Further, the subset of $C\times D$ consisting of pairs of isogenous points is dense in $C\times D$. \end{conjecture}

 This conjecture is inspired both by the work in \cite{Ch, CO06, ST, SSTT,MST} as well as the Hecke orbit conjecture.
 There is also an arithmetic (i.e., number-field) analogue of this conjecture.
 These conjectures have several applications.
 For instance, they would imply that any abelian fourfold over a global field should be isogenous to a Jacobian modulo infinitely many primes!
 This is all the more striking as the existence of abelian fourfolds over global fields \emph{not} isogenous to Jacobians has been established in \cite{AnanthJacob} and \cite{JacobJacobian}.
+The characteristic-zero analogue of Conjecture \ref{AIMconjecture} has been proven (\cite[Theorem 1.22]{TT}).